Africa's Best Authentic Tailor-Made Safaris

 Uganda's Volcanic Sanctuary

-Mgahinga Gorilla National Park, situated in the southwestern corner of Uganda, is part of the larger Virunga Conservation Area that spans Uganda, Rwanda, and the Democratic Republic of Congo.
-Covering just 33.7 square kilometers, it is Uganda’s smallest national park but plays a crucial role in the conservation of the endangered mountain gorillas.
-The park is known for its stunning volcanic landscapes, rich biodiversity, and cultural significance.
+Mgahinga Gorilla National Park, situated in the southwestern corner of Uganda, is part of the larger Virunga Conservation Area.
+This compact national park spans just 34 square kilometers.
+It contains an astonishing amount of biodiversity.
+It is Uganda’s smallest national park but plays a crucial role in the conservation of the endangered mountain gorillas.
+Towering volcanoes rise from dense forest, and open clearings offer views that stretch far beyond the Ugandan borders into Rwanda and the Democratic Republic of Congo.

 Geography and Terrain